Why I Love Australia

 Uluru

-I visited Uluru twice and hope to go back again sometime.
-There are many places in Australia where you can feel the energy and a deep peacefulness emerging from the earth.
-Viewing Uluru on a road trip and walking around the base is a unique and unprecedented experience that gave me goosebumps and went deep under my skin.
+I loved visiting Uluru twice and hope to go back again sometime.
+In many places in Australia, you can feel the energy and a deep peacefulness emerging from the earth.
+Viewing Uluru on a road trip and walking around the base was an unprecedented experience that gave me goosebumps and stayed with me for a long time.

 Great Ocean Road

-I went a couple of times on a road trip on the Great Ocean Road.
+I went on a Great Ocean Road Trip adventure a couple of times.
 Once on an organised small tour and once on a road trip on my own.
 I loved the freedom of discovering it at my own pace and making wildlife encounters along the way.
-I want to return and do more of the walks, maybe walk the tracks of the 90km Great Ocean Road walk.
+I want to return and do more walking, maybe the 90km Great Ocean Road walk tracks.

 South Western Australia

 I first discovered Margaret River in 2013.
-In 2017, I took a road trip down-south to explore beautiful South Western Australia with Denmark and Albany.
-Here you can learn about my road trip down south WA.
+In 2017, I travelled down south to explore beautiful South Western Australia with Denmark and Albany.
+Here you can learn about my road trip to South Western Australia.
 And my favourite things to do in Albany.

 North Tropical Queensland